The design tries to enforce well-formed streams as a sequence of non-empty slices terminated by Bytesrw.Bytes.Slice.eod

 primitiveswrite

 return the number of written bytes from the slice would be useful for certain scenario, most notably write filters.
-It would be the moral equivalent of readers' push backs, except in this case it's inconvenient for the client and leads to really_write
+It would be the moral equivalent of readers' push backs, except in this case it would be inconvenient for the client and leads to things like really_write

-.
-We do not provide an interface for specifying the number of bytes to read.
-That would entail storing the last slice in the reader.
-But then if too much is requested then either we need to start buffering internally because of slice validity or potentially return less but then this leads to really_read
+does not allow to specify the number bytes to read.
+Doing so would entail storing the last slice in the reader.
+Then if too much bytes are requested we either need to start buffering internally because of slice validity or potentially return less.
+However the latter leads to really_read

-and buffering again.
-The example of utf-8 text codec shows that we can really get rid of buffering except for a tiny buffer for overlapping reads.
-It seems better to let higher level abstractions handle that.length
+and buffering again, not desirable.
+The UTF-8 text codec example shows that we can really get rid of buffering except for a tiny buffer for overlapping reads.
+So it seems better to let higher-level abstractions handle that if they really need to.length

 s rather than size